 \A

-Each token can have a quantifier that specify how many times the char can or must be matched.
+Each token can have a quantifier, that specifies how many times the character must be matched.

 ?